 It is imperative to have open communication between the medical personnel involved (physiatry, neurology, psychology, psychiatry, urology, ophthalmology), therapists (PT, OT, SLP), social work, as well as the child’s school and family members throughout their disease course.
 Treatment concerns regarding long term disease modifying therapy use and safety, are neurodevelopmental stage, pediatric pharmacokinetics, and pharmacodynamics and cognitive function.
 Cognitive needs to be addressed early in the Multiple Sclerosis population as it may result in disabling outcomes.
 A young age at disease onset is the strongest risk factor for these impairments, which may be due to the effect of inflammatory demyelination and neurodegeneration on the developing central nervous system and neural networks in children.

 Children affected by TM may require inpatient rehabilitation to address deficits in mobility and ADLs, as well as equipment assessment, depending on their residual deficits.
-Some Children with MS may initially need outpatient services since after starting treatment they should return to their baseline function; as their disease progresses more intensive therapy may be warranted.
-Specific deficits will determine the medical specialties involved.
+Some children with MS may initially need outpatient services since after starting treatment they should return to their baseline function as their disease progresses more intensive therapy may be warranted.
+Up to 40% of children with TM will have residual deficits.5 Specific deficits will determine the medical specialties involved.

 Patient & family education